Ian-Joseph/CleanCity/Tests/test-cases.md

 1. Navigate through the system using a screen reader.
 2. Listen to the output for accuracy and flow.

-**Expected Result:**  Verify that content is read correctly, with proper labels and headings.
+**Expected Result:**  Content should be read correctly, with proper labels and headings.

 ---